vmware/go-vcloud-director/.changes/v2.13.0/339-improvements.md

-* External network type ExternalNetworkV2 uses elevated API (maximum available from 33.0, 35.0 and 36.0) [GH-339]
+* External network type ExternalNetworkV2 automatically elevates API version to maximum available from 33.0, 35.0 and 36.0 so that new functionality can be consumed [GH-339]
 * Added new field BackingTypeValue in favor of deprecated BackingType to types.ExternalNetworkV2Backing [GH-339]
 * Add new function `GetFilteredNsxtImportableSwitches` to query NSX-T Importable Switches (Segments) [GH-339]